How to Make a Build

 DV for your build to function so limit this to only a few pieces of armor.

-Critical hits are the obvious bane for a DV build.
+DV build.
 However, it's not the only one.
 There are a number of dangers that you must absolutely have a solution for when they appear.
 Note that even though there are more items in this list, these typically are far easier to have solutions for or are far rarer than those than counter

 AV.